 Aloe angulata, Aloe carinata, Gasteria angulata, Gasteria bijliae, Gasteria parvifolia

-Gasteria carinata is a small to medium-sized, highly variable, decumbent to erect succulent up to 7.2 inches (18 cm) tall.
+Gasteria carinata is a highly variable, erect to decumbent succulent that grows up to 7.2 inches (18 cm) tall.
 It is proliferous and can form dense clumps.
-Typically it has dark green, sharp, triangular leaves, channeled on their upper surface and with sharp points at their tips.
-The are up to 6 inches (15 cm) long and up to 2 inches (5 cm) wide.
+Typically it has dark green, triangular leaves, channeled on their upper surface, and with sharp points at their tips.
+They are up to 6 inches (15 cm) long and up to 2 inches (5 cm) wide.
 The tiny spots on the leaves are arranged in bands, giving the leaves faint stripes.
-The flowers are light pink to white with central green stripes and up to 1.6 inches (4 cm) long.
+Flowers are white to light pink with central green stripes and up to 1.6 inches (4 cm) long.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 These plants are often grouped with Haworthias because the plants have similar cultural requirements.
 Both are attractive, small succulents that can tolerate somewhat more shade than many succulents, which makes them more suitable as houseplants.